Index of electronics subjects

 Switches used here are mostly toggle, either 3-pin SPDT (single pole dual throw) or 6-pin DPDT (dual pole dual throw) .
 You need the mini versions that can be mounted on a pickguard (not those for printboard mounting)

-As i write the book i'll build and test each mod, thats the only way to verify that you dont write crap.
+As i write the book i'll build and test each mod, thats the only way to verify that you dont write crap., i also use the Labstrat during the workshop.

 This means that i have to test a great many modified pickup circuits.
 To make life a bit easier, I started with preparing a (not too expensive) body so that i can take out the pickguard leaving the guitar intact.